Palash90/site-assets/target/blogs/iron-learn/iron-learn-4.md

 I tried looking around the compiler errors.
 I started writing the `DeviceCopy` impl blocks for `Tensor`.
 I went through many error cycles and finally discarded all my changes.

 Then it struck me, my `Tensor` type can't implement `DeviceCopy` because it has a reference type - `Vec` inside it.
 However, I used `Vec` to implement the matrix multiplication on GPU and that also used `Vec`.
 What was the difference?
-A Curious me again looked around the GPU Matrix Multiplication Code and I found that, it takes a slice of the `Vec<T>`.
+A curious me again looked around the GPU Matrix Multiplication Code and I found that, it takes a slice of the `Vec<T>`.

 ```rust
 // Allocate device buffers and copy inputs